 All-season tires are unlikely to be as good as winter tires during the colder temperatures, and are unlikely to be as good as summer tires during the warmer months on a twisty road or race track.
 In the winter, you probably won't notice much difference between a good all-season tire and a dedicated winter tire in normal driving on a dry road.
 But, in an emergency, when you suddenly find yourself on a patch of black ice, spending the money on winter tires could save your life, or at least a hefty bill at the body shop.

-Winter tires are softer rubber, and have thousands of little edges to grab ice and snow when other tires would just slip, as you can see in tech picture at left.
+Winter tires are softer rubber and have thousands of little edges to grab ice and snow when other tires would just slip, as you can see in the tech picture at left.

+Why do winter tyres work?
 The treads on a winter tire look different because they are different.
 There are larger open areas designed to eject snow, instead of letting it build up.
 The jagged, sawtooth design of the tread blocks is meant to bite into soft snow better.
 Sipes, thousands of little cuts, provide a huge number of edges to grab and dig into glare ice and keep your car planted.
-In snow and ice prone areas you can often get siping done to whatever tires you have already, which makes them better, but still nowhere near as good as the factory engineered tread designs of snow ans ice tires.
+In snow and ice prone areas you can often get siping done to whatever tires you have already, which makes them better but still nowhere near as good as the factory-engineered tread designs of snow and ice tires.
+But are winter tires good in rain?
+If the temperature is at or below 45F, then yes, they'll be as effective as all-season tires when you're driving on wet roads.